 In other words: you have to submit the notice of termination by the third day of the month at the latest and can then move out in three months from that time.
 Say: If you give notice on 3 May, you will be out of the flat by 31 July (May, June, July).

-To terminate your tenancy agreement, simply write a letter to the landlord and send it in written form and on paper (remember, don’t send it by e-mail, only a letter counts!).
-Explain the intention to terminate the lease (without giving specific reasons) and have it signed by the main tenant of the flat.
+To terminate your tenancy agreement, simply write a letter to the landlord and send it in written form and on paper (remember, don’t send it by email, only a letter counts!).
+Explain the intention to terminate the lease (without giving specific reasons) and get it signed by the main tenant of the flat.
 Ta-da, you'll be out in three months!

 Depending on the landlord, you can also speed up the process a bit by looking for a new tenant who can move in earlier.
 However, you’ll first have to agree on this with your landlord.

-Getting a grip on your tenant rights in Germany, in particular abroad, could easily prove to be challenging.
+Getting a grip on your tenant rights in Germany could easily prove to be challenging.
 And luckily, you don't need to fight for your tenant rights in Germany in most cases simply because most landlords play by the rules.

-However, to be safe and sound, there are one or two tenant rights in Germany that might give you peace of mind.
+However, to be safe and sound, there are a few important tenant rights in Germany that you should know.

 Additionally, your landlord can’t cancel your rental contract (Mietvertrag) without a legally valid reason (berechtigtes Interesse).”